Two Caminos left in season!

 Canada's Own Camino of the Shores

-Since 2014, Camino Nova Scotia has "made pilgrimage local."
+Since 2014, as part of the educational outreach of the Atlantic School of Theology, Camino Nova Scotia has "made pilgrimage local."
 Pilgrimage is spiritual travel for transformation.
-Camino NS offers walking pilgrimages in—you guessed it—Nova Scotia!
-Our walks are set in our gorgeous Maritime province where anywhere you go you're never far from the sea.
+Camino NS offers guided group walking pilgrimages in—you guessed it—Nova Scotia!
+Our local Caminos are set along the four shores of our gorgeous Maritime province where anywhere you go you're never far from the sea.
 Discover more about yourself in community as you also discover the Gaelic, Mi’kmaq, and Acadian histories of the Land under your feet.

 Annapolis Valley Fall Camino

 TWO spots have just opened back up on this walk due to cancellations.
 Register now!